FAN EXPO Philadelphia Returns May 3-5, With Lopez, Gunn, Day, Mckenzie Among First Stars

 Gunn played "Kraglin" in Guardians of the Galaxy (2014) and its sequels in 2017 and 2023, as well as providing the physical performance via motion capture for "Rocket Raccoon" in the films plus Avengers: Infinity War, Endgame and Thor: Love and Thunder.
 He also portrayed "Kirk Gleason" throughout the seven-year run of "Gilmore Girls" among his 60+ acting credits.

-Day has more than 100 credits, from films to TV series to voice work, with many highlights including a 66-episode run on ï¿1⁄2The Guildï¿1⁄2 and recurring spots on ï¿1⁄2Supernaturalï¿1⁄2 and ï¿1⁄2Eureka.ï¿1⁄2 She teamed with original series host Joel Hodgson for a five-year run on the recent iteration of ï¿1⁄2Mystery Science Theater 3000ï¿1⁄2 and had her first big fandom exposure in a recurring role as ï¿1⁄2Viï¿1⁄2 on ï¿1⁄2Buffy the Vampire Slayer.ï¿1⁄2
+Day has more than 100 credits, from films to TV series to voice work, with many highlights including a 66-episode run on“The Guild” and recurring spots on "Supernatural" and "Eureka."
+She teamed with original series host Joel Hodgson for a five-year run on the recent iteration of“Mystery Science Theater 3000” and had her first big fandom exposure in a recurring role as“Vi” on“Buffy the Vampire Slayer.”

 Combs starred in "Charmed," which ran for eight seasons and has adopted a huge, loyal following since, as "Piper Halliwell," one of three witch sisters fighting evil in modern day San Francisco.
 That followed her breakout role in 88 episodes of the hit series "Picket Fences" and later led to appearances in more than 30 series and movies and a long run as "Ella Montgomery" on "Pretty Little Liars."

-Savage, best known for his work as the co-host of the Discovery Channel series ï¿1⁄2MythBustersï¿1⁄2 and ï¿1⁄2Unchained Reaction,ï¿1⁄2 has made his mark in the entertainment world as a special effects designer and fabricator, actor, educator, television personality and producer.
-His special effects work on such films as Space Cowboys (2000), Galaxy Quest (1999), Star Wars: Episode I - The Phantom Menace (1999), Star Wars: Episode II - Attack of the Clones (2002), The Matrix Reloaded (2003) and others earned him acclaim that led to the ï¿1⁄2MythBustersï¿1⁄2 gig and front-facing success.
+Savage, best known for his work as the co-host of the Discovery Channel series“MythBusters” and“Unchained Reaction,” has made his mark in the entertainment world as a special effects designer and fabricator, actor, educator, television personality and producer.
+His special effects work on such films as Space Cowboys (2000), Galaxy Quest (1999), Star Wars: Episode I - The Phantom Menace (1999), Star Wars: Episode II - Attack of the Clones (2002), The Matrix Reloaded (2003) and others earned him acclaim that led to the“MythBusters” gig and front-facing success.

-Boutella played the lead character in last yearï¿1⁄2s Netflix action-adventure feature Rebel Moon: Part One: A Child of Fire, a follow up to her role in ï¿1⁄2Rogue Heroesï¿1⁄2 a year earlier.
+Boutella played the lead character in last year's Netflix action-adventure feature Rebel Moon: Part One: A Child of Fire, a follow up to her role in“Rogue Heroes” a year earlier.
 She co-starred opposite Tom Cruise in the fantasy-adventure film The Mummy in 2017 and was also top billed in the science fiction drama Settlers and Prisoners of the Ghostland alongside Nicolas Cage and Nick Cassavetes in 2001 and the horror film Climax in 2018.

 A native of Southern California, Lee is a photographer, producer, director, and actor.
 Having established a successful career as a professional skateboarder during the sport's pivotal late 80s and early 90s period, Lee would go on to pursue acting, which would lead to working in film, television, and voiceover, and with such directors as Kevin Smith, Lawrence Kasdan, Cameron Crowe and Rebecca Miller.